Jonathan Hardy

 About

 Jonathan Hardy is an associate professor in MSU’s Department of Microbiology and Molecular Genetics.
-He was recruited from Stanford to join MSU’s Institute for Quantitative Health Sciences and Engineering.
+He was recruited from Stanford to join MSU’s Institute for Quantitative Health Science & Engineering.
 Dr. Hardy has a B.S. in cell and molecular biology from the University of Washington and a Ph.D. in microbiology and immunology from Stanford University.

 The Hardy Lab